Driver Licenses & ID Cards

 Both Citizens and Non-Citizens will need to bring:

-- Will I be able to have both a REAL ID driver license and a REAL ID identification card?
+Will I be able to have both a REAL ID driver license and a REAL ID ID card?

 Yes, a Class E license can be renewed up to 18 months prior to the card’s expiration date.